Survivor Series (2010): SmackDown

+Future

 The 2010 event was the last Survivor Series held under the first brand split, which ended in August 2011.
-However, the brand split would be reintroduced in July 2016, and the theme of Survivor Series became brand supremacy, featuring the brands in direct competition with each other.
+However, the brand split would be reintroduced in July 2016, and the theme of Survivor Series became brand supremacy, featuring the brands in direct competition with each other until 2021.
 Additionally, in April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.